enes-telli/Codewars/README.md

 # Codewars
-My Codewars solutions in Java
+My Codewars solutions in Java and C#